 Quality Matters has transformed my teaching ability for my online courses enormously.
 Students greatly appreciate how quality matters organizes the online course so that they are comprehensible and logical for the students to find the needed material requirements for their courses and presenting the material in a clear, concise and enjoyable presentation.
 The course review process that is guided by Cathy House has proved invaluable and I recommend everyone to become involved with the implementation of Quality Matters.

 Paul B Davis, PhD, Professor of Political Science

 Course Review Requirements

-- The course needs to be pre-reviewed by the Quality Matters Coordinator.
+- The course needs to be pre-reviewed by the Instructional Designer.

 Course Review Process

-- WebCollege will give the three reviewers access to the course being reviewed.
-A meeting may take place to insure all information has been received.
+- QM will create a team of three reviewers and they will be given access to the course.
+A meeting may take place to ensure all information has been received.

 - Although not actively involved, the faculty member is still part of the process.
 During the 4-6 weeks of the review, the faculty may be called upon to clarify information or make minor changes to the course.

-- Faculty will receive an email from the QM Coordinator or Review Chair when your internal course review has been completed and instructions on how to access the review report.
+- Faculty will receive an email from the QM Review Chair when your internal course review has been completed and instructions on how to access the review report.